symbol/symbol-docs/source/cli.rst

 **Storage**

-Returns diagnostic information about the node storage.
+Gets diagnostic information about the node storage.

 *Options*